r0zar/resourceful/README.md

-# experiments-lab
+# tradyr-lambda

-It's kinda like a suggestion box, but better.
+It's the duct tape of our project.

 ## Overview

-This is a sample template for yourself - Below is a brief explanation of what we have generated for you:
+Below is a brief explanation of the project structure:

 ```bash
 .